-Electrical system power distribution for the Hercules consists of three systems which are interrelated, but not necessarily interdependent.
-An unregulated AC system, a regulated AC system, and a DC system provide the electrical power needed to operate the various types of aircraft equipment.
+Electneal system power distribution for the Hercules consists of three systems which are interrelated, but not necessarily interdependent.
+An unregulated AC system. a regulated AC system, and a DC system provide the electrical power needed to operate the various types of aircraft equipment.
 Four engine-driven AC generators supply the normal requirements of the aircraft systems.
 One generator is mounted on the back of the reduction gearbox of each engine.
-A fifth AC generator, driven by the auxiliary power unit (APU), serves as a standby power source for the essential AC bus.
+A fifth AC generator, driven by the auxiliary power unit (APU), serves as a standby power source for the essential AC bus and the main AC bus.
 The APU is located in the left main landing gear fairing.

-Each of the generators is rated for a power output of 40,000 voltamperes (40 KVA) and a design voltage output of 120/208 volts.
-The electrical systems of the C-130H and L-100-30 airplanes are similar in most respects; one difference is that on the L-100-30, the APU's generator can be connected to both the essential and main AC buses for ground operation.
-This allows the airplane to be defueled without the need for external AC power.
+Each of the generators is rated for a power output of 40,000 voltamperes (40 KVA) and a design voltage output of 1201208 volts.
+The electrical systems of the C-130H models and L-100-30 airplane are similar in most respects.
+The APU's generator can be connected to both the essential and main AC buses for ground operation.
+This allows the aircraft to be defueled without need for external AC power.